Inclusive Team Building in 2025: Your Guide

 Why an Inclusive Team Building Event?

-By making your planning process inclusive from the start, you will create an inclusive team building event that is far superior to any other.
-The very fact that you’re ‘Building your Team’ implies that the whole team are involved.
-This ultimately means that everyone’s needs are met and everyone’s input and value can be captured.
-You’re strengthening relationships in your team after all, and part of that is learning about each other, understanding the value each person brings.
+By making your planning process inclusive from the start, you will create an inclusive team building event that is far more effective and impactful.
+After all, the very point of ‘Team Building’ is that the whole team is involved.
+This ultimately means that everyone’s needs are met, and everyone is given the opportunity to give input and add value to the discussion.
+You’re aiming to strengthen relationships in your team after all, and part of that is learning about each other and encouraging understanding.
 If your event is not genuinely inclusive of the whole team, then you’re missing out on valuable input they could share.
 You’re not getting the full picture.

 What really got us thinking about inclusion at our team building events was the statistics.
-Since we started, c.
-30,000 people, have taken part in one of our Charity Inspired Team Building Challenges.
-However, only a handful of these people have identified as being disabled or informed us of extra access needs or support.
-This doesn’t add up.
+Since we started, over 50,000 people have taken part in one of our Charity-Inspired Team Building Challenges.
+But only a handful of these people have identified as having a disability or let us know about extra access needs or support.

-After all, the latest government statistics suggest there are approximately 3.1 million disabled people in the UK workforce.
-This is around 9% of the total workforce, so we should realistically have met around 2.7k people with disabilities.
+After all, 2024 UK government statistics suggest there are around 5.6 million disabled people in the UK workforce.
+That’s around 17% of all workers, so we should realistically have met around 8k people with disabilities.
 This most certainly hasn’t been our reality.
 I honestly think we could count the total people identifying with having a disability on one hand!

 So, what’s been happening?
 Do companies assume the team building event won’t be suitable for employees with disabilities?
-Are people with disabilities uncomfortable stating their needs?
+Are people with disabilities uncomfortable sharing their accessibility needs?
+Are we not communicating our inclusivity clearly enough?
 Are the Government statistics wrong?!

-We had assumed prior to the pandemic all out events were inclusive, as that’s our ‘culture’.
+Before the pandemic, we had assumed our events were inclusive, as that’s just always been part of our culture.
 But what if we were wrong?
 If asked, how could we demonstrate our inclusion?
 If we were falling short in any areas, we most certainly wanted to know!

 And, if our events were already inclusive – then how and when should we be communicating this?